grandeljay/discord-availability/README.md

 1. Add it to your server

     Use the following link to authorize the bot for your server.
-It only asked for the permissions it needs (as little as possible).
+It only asks for the permissions it needs (as little as possible).

     https://discord.com/api/oauth2/authorize?client_id=1100405938801872956&permissions=0&scope=bot%20applications.commands